Daily High to Daily Low: Is It Safe to Buy McEwen Mining Inc. (MUX)?

 MUX’s Market Performance

-MUX stocks went down by -8.28% for the week, with a monthly jump of 3.60% and a quarterly performance of 35.85%, while its annual performance rate touched 50.19%.
-The volatility ratio for the week stands at 5.45% while the volatility levels for the past 30 days are set at 5.60% for McEwen Mining Inc..
-The simple moving average for the period of the last 20 days is -3.58% for MUX stocks with a simple moving average of 26.53% for the last 200 days.
+MUX stocks went down by -4.79% for the week, with a monthly drop of -5.44% and a quarterly performance of 31.13%, while its annual performance rate touched 43.42%.
+The volatility ratio for the week stands at 4.84% while the volatility levels for the past 30 days are set at 5.58% for McEwen Mining Inc..
+The simple moving average for the period of the last 20 days is -7.21% for MUX stocks with a simple moving average of 21.79% for the last 200 days.

 Analysts’ Opinion of MUX